cosmos/ibc/spec/ics-027-interchain-account/README.md

 - New interchain accounts must not conflict with existing ones.
 - Each chain must keep track of which counterparty chain created each new interchain account.

 Also, each chain must know how the counterparty chains serialise/deserialise transaction bytes in order to send transactions via IBC.
-And the counterparty chain must implement the process of safely exececuting IBC transactions by verifying the authority of the transaction's signers.
+And the counterparty chain must implement the process of safely executing IBC transactions by verifying the authority of the transaction's signers.

 The chain must reject the transaction and must not make a state transition in the following cases: